Original SafeWise safety & security research featured in:

 *Amazon.com price as of post date.
 Read full disclaimer.

-We previously hesitated to recommend the Apple Watch as a medical alert device because it wasn't professionally monitored.
+We previously hesitated to recommend the Apple Watch as a medical alert watch because it wasn't professionally monitored.
 That all changed when Apple teamed up with Lively.
 Now you can use all of the health monitoring and social apps during your day-to-day life and get fast, personalized help when an emergency strikes.
 Plus, it's pretty affordable despite being a name-brand watch.

 We recommend getting at least the Apple Watch Series 4 since this is the first iteration to include fall detection.